165 Years Strong

 An original portion of the current grounds were purchased from Mossum Boyd in 1901 for $350.
 Fair-goers travelled by train, autos and boats to attend the fair.
 The first prize offered for a decorated auto was in 1915 when Mr. & Mrs. Harry Garlick motored from Toronto to the fair.

 All through the years, many cattle, horses, hogs and sheep were shown.
 Eventually poultry and pets were added to the showcase.
 Harness racing as well.
 A time for all the farmers and their families, from inside and outside the municipality to show off their hard work throughout the year.
 Baking and sewing were also displayed for all to view and admire.

-One problem discussed annually when the land was acquired for the fairgrounds was what would the land be used for during the year.
+One problem discussed annually when the land was acquired for the fairgrounds was how the land would be used during the year.
 It was decided to rent the land for pasture to a local man with horses and cattle.
-Again more improvements were made to the land and eventually campers were coming to seek a location to pitch a tent and park their trailers for the night throughout the summer months.
-It is now the current home for the Bobcaygeon Trailer Park – which houses over 85 campsites as well and addition green space for overnight camping.
+Again, more improvements were made to the land, and eventually campers were seeking a location to pitch a tent and park their trailers for the night throughout the summer months.
+It is now the current home for the Bobcaygeon Trailer Park – which houses over 85 campsites as well as additional green space for overnight camping.

 In 1974, the name changed from the Verulam Agricultural Society / Verulam-Bobcaygeon Agricultural Society to the Bobcaygeon Agricultural Society.
-We salute our Forefathers for their dedication, wisdom, foresight and labour in those early years and what they achieved, that we may now enjoy the fruit of their work and make our Fair what it has always been – The Daddy of em All.
+We salute our founding members for their dedication, wisdom, foresight and labour in those early years, that we may now enjoy the fruit of their work and make our fair what it has always been – the Daddy of Em' All.